SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 What are the credit criteria to receive the Direct Graduate PLUS Loan?

 One of the eligibility requirements to receive a Graduate PLUS Loan is that you must not have an adverse credit history.
 A credit check is performed to determine whether a Graduate PLUS Loan applicant meets this requirement.
-A list of what constitutes adverse credit history can be found on the Federal Student Aid website.

 How much can I borrow from the Direct Graduate PLUS Loan?